SeleniumHQ/selenium-ide/docs/api/plugins/introduction.md

 #### Successful Request

-A successful request is one where `error` is not defined on the response object, each endpoint has its own response, most `post` will respond with `true` if succeeded.
+A successful request is one where `error` is not defined on the response object.
+Each endpoint has its own response and most `post` requests will respond with `true` if successful.

 ```js
 browser.runtime.sendMessage(SIDE_ID, payload).then((response) => {